kaaneneskpc/CMPDatePicker/README.md

-# KMP Date Picker
+# CMP Date Picker

-- ###  This project about A Data Picker Component that can be used in KMP/CMP projects
+- ###  This project about A Data Picker Component that can be used in CMP projects

 </br>